 Poor Thangs: Kris Jenner And Kourtney Weep Together Over Kim Kardashian Scuffle

 T’was a sad for The Kardashians when Kim and Kourtney literally shed blood while fighting each other in Palm Springs.
 The sisters got into a nasty disagreement while filming for their reality show after Kim called Kourtney “lazy.”
-The fight aired in an April 2020 episode for Season 18 — and now, six months later, viewers seeing what it was like for their matriarch, Kris Jenner, to see her grown children viciously attack each other on TV.
+The fight aired in an April 2020 episode for Season 18 — and now, six months later, viewers are seeing what it was like for their matriarch, Kris Jenner, to see her grown children viciously attack each other on TV.

 As you can imagine, Kris was heartbroken over the fight, even being brought to tears as she checked on Kourtney after the fact.